rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 Hannah followed the echoes of Sam's voice, another turn right and she saw them.
 Amir sat on the floor, staring at the gate.
 Sam waved his hands in the air.

-*"How did you two got her so quickly?"* - asked Hannah but followed her question with a statement, effectively leaving Sam with the answer in his mouth - *"Is that the gate?
+*"How did you two got here so quickly?"* - asked Hannah but followed her question with a statement, effectively leaving Sam with the answer in his mouth - *"Is that the gate?
 It looks gorgeous!"*